Ultimate Providence Real Estate Investing Guide for 2026

 Housing

-In Providence, the year-to-year growth of home values over the recent ten years has averaged .
-The state’s average over the past ten years has been .
-Nationwide, the yearly value growth percentage has averaged .
+In Providence, the year-to-year growth of home values over the past ten years has averaged .
+The entire state's average during the recent ten years was .
+The decade's average of year-to-year housing appreciation throughout the United States is .

-As for the rental business, Providence shows a median gross rent of .
-Median gross rent in the state is , with a countrywide gross median of .
+In the rental market, the median gross rent in Providence is .
+The same indicator across the state is , with a US gross median of .

-The rate of occupied homes and apartments in Providence is , and the percentage of vacant houses and apartment buildings is .
+The percentage of occupied houses and apartments in Providence is , and the percentage of unoccupied single-family and apartment buildings is .

 Housing Quick Stats